-Report the total number of placement days during the reporting period, broken out by referral source and type of referral.
+Report the total number of placement days, that the beds did not have placements during the reporting period, broken out by referral source and type of referral.
 Report all placement days where the referring agency does not use placement levels or uses a placement level definition different than the DFPS levels as "Not by LON".